Free electronic updates for any updated laws until January 2nd, 2015

-Wisconsin Federal and State All in One Labor Law Poster.
-WI minimum wage, and all federal and state regulations.
-Add the Constant Coverage plan and stay in poster compliance for 2013, 2014, and 2015 by receiving free updates during the coverage period.
+Wisconsin Federal and State All In One Labor Law Poster with all federal and state regulations.
+Add the Constant Coverage Plan and stay in poster compliance for 2014, 2015, and 2016 by receiving updates during the coverage period.

-Complete Wisconsin 24x39 State and Federal All-In-One labor law workplace poster.
-Includes all mandatory notices required in the workplace.
-Compliance Assistance offers durable, convenient and quality labor law posters with amazing customer service.
-All posters offered are available in both English and Spanish, Save money when you purchase the English & Spanish WI labor law poster combo set.
+The Wisconsin State and Federal All In One labor law workplace poster includes all laws required to be displayed in the workplace by the Wisconsin Department of Workforce Development, in addition to federal labor laws.
+Compliance Assistance offers durable, convenient and quality compliance posters with amazing customer service.
+All federal and state posters are available in both English and Spanish.
+Save money when you purchase the English and Spanish labor law poster combo set.

 Check out our business bundles and save more.